12 Crypto Leverage Trading Strategies to Control Exposure

 Now, how are you supposed to trade with size if you can only lose 1% per trade, the position size will be extremely small you might think.

-Here is the thing, you should choose your setup carefully and try to make your stop loss as tight as possible.
+Here is the thing, you should choose your setup carefully and try to keep your stop-loss as tight as the market structure allows.

 The way you control your 1% risk is by measuring the distance to your SL and then adding the right amount of size to the position.